paulstothard/genotype_conversion_file_builder/docs/README_output.md

 There are two data rows per marker.

-One row contains the various representations of allele A ('allele A' referring to 'allele A' in Illumina's A/B allele nomenclature), while the other contains the various representations of allele B ('allele B' referring to 'allele B' in Illumina's A/B allele nomenclature).
+One row contains the various representations of allele A, while the other contains the various representations of allele B.

 The columns are as follows:

 - **marker\_name** - the name of the marker, from the manifest file.
 - **alt\_marker\_name** - the additional name of the marker, from the manifest file.
-- **AB** - the allele in Illumina's A/B format.
-This value is always **A** or **B** for SNPs.
+- **AB** - the allele in A/B format.
-- **TOP** - the allele in Illumina's TOP format.
+- **TOP** - the allele in TOP format.
-- **FORWARD** - the allele in Illumina's FORWARD format.
+- **FORWARD** - the allele in FORWARD format.
-- **DESIGN** - the allele in Illumina's DESIGN format.
+- **DESIGN** - the allele in DESIGN format.
-- **PLUS** - the allele in Illumina's PLUS format.
+- **PLUS** - the allele in PLUS format.
 This value is not parsed from the manifest file but instead determined by a BLAST alignment between the variant flanking sequence and the reference genome.
 This value represents how the allele would appear following transformation to the forward strand of the reference genome.
 Note that this value does not indicate whether the reference genome sequence actually contains this allele.
 - **VCF** - a value of **REF** in this column indicates that this allele appears on the forward strand of the reference genome, while a value of